 System backup refers to back up all the system files and boot files.
-Only if backup both the system and boot files can ensure the operating system work normally when restoring the OS next time.
+Only if backing up both the system and boot files can ensure the operating system work normally when restoring the OS next time.
 If only one of them has been backed up, the operating system may not work normally after system restoring.
 Therefore, it is necessary for us to know what system partition boot partition are.

 Before the operating system of Windows 7, such as, Windows XP, Vista, as well as Server 2003, the system and boot partitions have been combined together.
 That is to say, the boot partition was a system partition and the system partition was a boot partition.
 Because of this, with those earlier operating systems, it was necessary to backup only one partition during system backup.
-But in operating systems of Windows 7 and Windows 8, the system partition and boot partition are separated.
+But in Windows 7 and Windows 8, the system partition and boot partition are separated.
 System partition is the C Drive that can be accessed normally; while boot partition is a 200MB partition, named "System Reserved Partition".
 The boot partition does not have drive letter, and usually we can not access this partition or any file on this partition.
-Therefore, when backing up Windows 7/8 OS, only backing up these two partitions can be called a complete system backup.
+Therefore, when backing up Windows 7/8/8.1 OS, only backing up these two partitions can be called a complete system backup.

-Luckily, Data Backup Software of AOMEI has provided specially designed function of "System Backup", which can automatically back up both of these two partitions.
+Luckily, free system Backup Software -AOMEI Backupper Standard has provided specially designed function of "System Backup", which can automatically back up both of these two partitions.
 Meanwhile, during system restore, it will automatically restore the backed up files to these two partitions as well.
 It is a one-key operation without backing up and restoring these two partitions respectively.